 In the midst of this digital revolution, the hospitality industry is all about online reputation management.
 Sentiment analysis tools enable hospitality brands to quickly analyze and understand large volumes of customer views expressed across various channels such as email, discussion forums, travel-review websites, website feedback forms and surveys.

-Here’s an example from a leading travel website of how Keatext can be used to analyze customer sentiment:
+Here’s an example of how Keatext can be used to analyze customer sentiment: